maneesha777/Datascience/python_oops_assignment/python_oops.md

    For example, you can pass int, str, list, dict, or any user-created class.
    The function isinstance() returns True if the object is an instance of the class or other classes derived from it.

-    2.The issubclass() method asks whether one class is a subclass of another class.
+   The issubclass() method asks whether one class is a subclass of another class.

          `
             Syntax: issubclass(class, classinfo)